 (3) See Henry T. Tuckerman, “Frederic Edwin Church,” The Galaxy 1, no. 5 (1866): 423-29.

 (5) Ibid, 35.

 (10) Several years ago, the painting was damaged by a disgruntled employee who ran a black ink pen across the stark white icebergs.
 Fortunately, conservators were able to remove the ink and restore it to its original condition.
 More recently, the Dallas Museum of Art held a special exhibition where they showed The Icebergs in a room by itself, in an attempt to recreate the ”Great Picture” exhibitions of the nineteenth century.
 The viewer was directed into the room by a red velvet carpet and red velvet ropes.
 The room itself was very dark and the painting was dramatically lit and draped with red velvet curtains.
 Rows of chairs lined the front of the painting, and it was amazing to see the awe in the viewers that was probably not unlike those at its original exhibition.

 - Letha Clair Robertson, 2/2/04

-Image credit: Napoleon Sarony, Frederick Edwin Church, about 1868, albumen silver print, Courtesy of the National Portrait Gallery, Smithsonian Institution, S/NPG.77.144, CC0
+Image credit: Napoleon Sarony (American, 1821–1896) Frederick Edwin Church, about 1868, albumen silver print, National Portrait Gallery, Smithsonian Institution, S/NPG.77.144, Photograph courtesy of the National Portrait Gallery, Smithsonian Institution, CC0